-Good career advice can help you make the most of your college experience and set you up for success in the future.
-Career development asks for long-term commitment for higher education college students.
+Career advice can help you make the most of your college experience and set you up for future success.
+Career development requires long-term dedication from higher education college students.

-After graduation, it is easy to develop a new career you want and employment opportunities.
-Some practical strategies for thinking about who you want to be in the future depend on your career management skills.
+After graduating, it can be relatively straightforward to develop a career that suits your interests and secure employment opportunities.
+Some strategies for planning out what kind of person you hope to become depend on your career management abilities.